 The Bureau: XCOM Declassified Xbox 360 Review

-The intention to assemble a XCOM action game was announced as far back as 2006 with an FPS game, simply called XCOM, set within the universe of the acclaimed strategy series, it was revealed to the world and met with ire by fans that didn’t want XCOM to be a part of a genre that is typically a far less brainy prospect then the strategy genre.
+The intention to assemble an XCOM action game was announced as far back as 2006 with an FPS game, simply called XCOM, set within the universe of the acclaimed strategy series.
+It was revealed to the world and met with ire by fans that didn’t want XCOM to be a part of a genre that is typically a far less brainy prospect then the strategy genre.
 The developer stated that the strategy genre just wasn’t contemporary enough, but then XCOM: Enemy Unknown happened, and everything changed.

 The game was renamed to The Bureau: XCOM Declassified and was heavily revamped, shifting the action to a third person perspective and strategic elements were also implemented into the game, bringing it more in line with the series roots and further away from the typical shooting game that dominates the shelves of retailers today.

 The story takes place in 1962, around the inception of the alien fighting XCOM project.
 You play William Carter, a senior XCOM agent with a gruff voice and a tragic past that perhaps isn’t explored as much as it should be during the course of the game.
 It’s quite an intriguing story and sees aliens invading earth and spreading a virus that leaves people as mere husks with black goo running from their eyes.
 It’s up to Carter to find out why and, at the same time, show the invaders that they messed with the wrong race by welcoming them to our lovely planet by shooting lots of them of course.